arnosimons/arnosimons.github.io/themes/evidence-based-policy.md

 ---
 layout: theme
-title: Policy Making
+title: Evidence-Based Policy
-permalink: /policy-making
+permalink: /evidence-based-policy
 ---

-How are the policies made that affect us all?
+The idea that public policy making should be informed by scientific knowledge or otherwise modelled after scientific knowledge practices has great appeal.
+There is a growing understanding among politicians, the media and the public that decision making, especially on complex issues such as climate change and biodiversity, should include a scientific evaluation of the underlying problems, the available solutions, and/or the procedures by which solutions are matched to problems.
+A phrase often used used in this context is "evidence-based-policy".

+In my own research on evidence-based-policy and scientific advice to policy making more generally, I have taken a very ciritcal stance.
+I love science and I believe that scientific knowledge can be useful for many things including policy making.
+But I fear that much of the discourse on "evidence-based-policy" is deceiving and conveys false hopes both for science and for policy.

+## Instrument constituencies and blueprints

+A first major focus of my research in this area has been [the description and study of "instrument constituencies"](https://doi.org/10.1080/14494035.2017.1375248), i.e. expert networks oriented towards developing and promoting particular policy-designs as solutions to policy problems.

+The instrument constituency is a previously neglected type of collective actor, whose agency explains the often-observed paradox that in policy making solutions sometimes ["chase"](https://onlinelibrary.wiley.com/doi/10.1111/gove.12179) rather than follow problems.
+Demand for policy instruments is driven not only by newly arising problems, shifting ideologies or power constellations but also by endogenous dynamics of instrument development, creating a supply push.

+Importantly, instrument constituencies frame their instruments in two distinct ways.
+Not only are they concerned with the **implementation** of specific policy programs, more importantly, they also tend to develop generic **blueprints**.
+For example, while [the US Acid Rain Program](https://www.taylorfrancis.com/chapters/edit/10.4324/9781315886985-11/politics-means-making-emissions-trading-instrument-pre-history-carbon-trading-arno-simons-jan-peter-vo%C3%9F) may or may not have been successful or even be remebered, it was legitmated by and has in turn given authority to [the blueprint of "cap-and-trade"](http://dx.doi.org/10.14279/depositonce-5561).
+More generally, policy makers may be compelled or even feel obliged to work with an instrument that is widely regarded as state-of-the-art.

+In the ecosystem of public policy making instrument constituencies thus play a unique role.
+Their focus on specific *and* generic policy solutions and on the knowledge practices around these solutions, [separates instrument constituencies from other key policy actors](http://dx.doi.org/10.2139/ssrn.2593626), most importantly epistemic cummunities, which are mostly focussed on problems, and advocacy coalitions, focused on crafting political consensus.

+## Meta-instruments and their constituencies

+Instrument constitutencies and their blueprints, which often

+ may be obliged to work with an instrument that is widely regarded to represent the state-of-the-art in policymaking

+Policy blueprints appear as universal knowledge, produced and circulated by legitimate experts, which makes the toolbox an authoritative knowledge reservoir open to interested policymakers around the world.
+‘Authoritative’ in this context means that blueprints in the tool- box enjoy a special status in virtue of which policymakers are likely to accept their prescriptions as compelling, reasonable, and/or legitimate.

+Strikingly, the development of "evidence-based-policy" can itself be analyzed as a constituency-driven process, resulting in both a blueprint and various implementated policy programmes.

+, as we have shown [in a recent paper](https://doi.org/10.1332/030557321X16225469993170).

+as a blueprint and practice can itself be

+More recently, I have analyzed (together with Alexander Schniedermann)

+- scientific advice
+- scientific methods/ experiments/ srs
+- standardization/ blueprints

 Part of the answer to this question lies in transnational dynamics.
 Since the late 2000s I have investigated how major environmental and social policies around the world were drafted from generic blueprints like "cap-and-trade" and "evidence-based-policy".
-In particular, I have focused on two related phenomena: instrument constituencies and policy experimentation.
+In particular, I have focused on three related phenomena: 1) instrument constituencies, 2) policy experimentation and 3) evidence-based policy.

 ## Instrument constituencies